 The SSD coordinator submits requests for accommodations and EL supports for your students.
 All accommodations for students with disabilities must be approved in advance in SSD Online.
-Some requests will be automatically approved upon submission, while others will require documentation.
-Requests that require documentation review may take approximately 7 weeks to process from the date we receive all documentation.
+Some requests will require documentation for College Board review.
+Requests that require documentation review may take approximately 7 weeks to process from the date College Board receives all documentation.

-For EL students requiring 50% extended time for the entire test, the SSD coordinator will work with the test coordinator to submit the request in SSD Online.
-EL supports are approved automatically within a week.
-Unlike College Board accommodations, the EL 50% extended time must be requested each year for students who need it.
-This is the only EL support that must be requested in SSD online.
+For EL students requiring time and one-half for the entire test, the SSD coordinator will work with the test coordinator to enter the request in SSD Online.
+Unlike College Board accommodations, the EL time and one-half must be requested each school year for students who need it.
+This is the only EL support that must be requested in SSD Online.

-- Each school must have at least 1 SSD coordinator with access to SSD Online. - For detailed instructions on how to get access, see collegeboard.org/ssdonline. - If a student needs temporary assistance for an injury such as a broken arm or concussion, contact the SSD Office as soon as possible.
-The support must be requested and approved before test day using the Support for Students with Temporary Physical/Medical Conditions form and won't be requested in SSD Online.
+- Each school must have at least 1 SSD coordinator with access to SSD Online. - For instructions to get access, see collegeboard.org/ssdonline. - If a student needs temporary assistance for an injury such as a broken arm or concussion, download and submit a Support for Students with Temporary Physical/Medical Conditions form as soon as possible.
+The form is available online here: accommodations.collegeboard.org/pdf/ state-provided-temporary-conditions-form.pdf.
+Don't submit these requests in SSD Online.